robinfire110/layton-watchface/README.md

   - Options for random characters and backgrounds.
   - Spoiler mode to hide any characters that may be considered spoilers.
 - Full support for all Pebble Time models (Time/Round/Time 2) with custom layouts to make the most of each watch model.
+- Limited support for Black & White Pebble 2 Duo, with limited character roster and fixed background.

 # Install
 If you wish to install this watchface on your Pebble, please do so through the [Rebble App Store](http://apps.rebble.io/en_US/application/63ed5e8319ed6a00090984a1).